aviachn/-books-recommendations-website/README.md

 ![ezgif com-gif-maker (4)](https://user-images.githubusercontent.com/72604721/96689550-34136400-138b-11eb-9432-30c559aa07a0.gif)

 ### How To Use
-1. After installing
-2. open your command line and run `<cd THE_PATH>` when THE_PATH is the path where you saved the project.
+1. Navigate to the path where the project at, in order to do that open your command line tool and write `<cd THE_PATH>` when THE_PATH is the path where you saved the project, and press enter.
-3. run `<python manage.py runserver>`
+2. run `<python manage.py runserver>`.
-4. open you explorer and in the url line insert `<http://localhost:8000/>`
+3. open you browser and in the url line insert `<http://localhost:8000/>` or `<http://127.0.0.1:8000/>`